 Copy trading is a form of portfolio management.
 The goal is to find other investors that have a track record you would like to emulate.
 The process of copy trading allows traders to monitor strategies of other successful traders.
 Like any trading system a trader decides to employ, traders are best served by following the investor before they decide to risk real capital.

 Copy trading can be useful for traders who don’t have the time to follow the markets themselves.
-Generally, copy trading is focused on short-term trading, but there are several different strategies that are used to generate revenue.
-The assets that are used focus on the foreign exchange market and contracts for difference.
+Generally, copy trading is focused on short-term trading, in particular day trading and swing trading strategies, but there are several different strategies that are used to generate revenue.
+Copy trading tends to focus on assets within the forex market, as well as cryptocurrencies and other complex or volatile markets.
 While copy trading can be lucrative, there are also risks involved, and traders should remember that past results are not a guarantee of future returns.

 Copy trading allows traders to diversify their portfolio.
 This means that a trader is using multiple ways to make money in the markets.
-Instead of putting all their eggs in one basket, traders can use multiple strategies.
+Instead of putting all of their capital into one position, asset or strategy, traders can use multiple trading strategies that benefit each individual market.
 When copy trading, you should consider using a few different traders to copy.

-One way to diversify is to find copy traders that trade on different financial instruments.
-For example, one could copy a forex trader as well as a commodity trader.
+One way to diversify your portfolio further is to find copy traders that trade on different financial instruments.
+For example, one could copy a forex trader or a commodity trader.
 They could also consider copying traders that use different time frames.
-One might be an intraday trader and another could be a longer-term trader.
-Traders that experience high volatility on their returns compared to those that have low volatility on their returns could also be considered.
+One might be a short-term intraday trader and another might be a long-term position trader within the stock market, where this strategy is most common.
+Traders that experience high volatility on their returns compared to those that have low volatility on their returns are also considered.
 Lastly, one may consider very active traders compared to less active traders.
-Remember, however, that if something appears too good to be true, it probably is.

 Liquidity risk means that one may not be able to exit positions at expected levels.
 A strategy’s risk management method should have a historical precedence so the trader can see the copy trader’s maximum historical drawdown.
 The maximum drawdown shows the peak-to-trough decline during the life of the strategy.
 This is a very important figure as it lets traders see historically the maximum amount they may be comfortable losing at any given time if they choose to enter the strategy.
 For example, a copy trader may have a maximum drawdown of 20%.
 This means that one can expect to lose at least 20% at any point once they start copying the trader.